aljazsim/validation-framework-for-typescript/Readme.md

 public name: string;
 ```

-In this case there will be only one validation message caused by the @CannotBeLongerThan decorator, since it has a higher priority than the @MustMatch decorator:
+In this case there will be only one item in the validation message collection contributed by the @CannotBeLongerThan decorator, since it has a higher priority than the @MustMatch decorator:

 ```typescript
 example.name = "aaaaaaaaaaaaaaaaaaaaaaaaa";